 - Preheat oven to 390° Fahrenheit (200° Celsius).

-- Lay on baking sheets covered with parchment paper and bake on the middle rack for 10 to 12 minutes or until starting to brown at the ends.
+- Lay on baking sheets covered with parchment paper and bake on the middle rack for 9 to 11 minutes or until just starting to brown at the ends.

 - Once finished baking, remove from oven and let cool completely.
 Carefully roll (Oma's way) or dust (my preferred way because I think they look prettier) in powdered sugar.powdered sugar